kecman/view/PLAN.md

 ## v0.0.3

-- [UI/UX] Shift-LMB to rotate about the selected axis
 - [UI/UX] Put model stats in a bar along the bottom
 - [UI/UX] Mode line showing hovered mesh stats